-We had a client that came to us under these kinds of circumstances, and we had the unpleasant job of telling him and his wife that they would be out of money in less than 10 years.
-Their response was to fire us, because we brought them the bad news.
+We had a client of a colleague that went to them under these kinds of circumstances, and they had the unpleasant job of telling him and his wife that they would be out of money in less than 10 years.
+Their response was to fire them, because they brought them the bad news.
 (They chopped off the head of the messenger!)
 But they were making the same mistake that Liz made many years ago...only worse.